jsonquerylang/jsonquery-website/src/content/reference.md

 ## average

 Calculate the average of the values in an array.
+The function throws an error in case of an empty array.

 ```text
 average()